leodutra/blazing-squirrel/README.md

 + go to [http://localhost:3000]()

 ## Make a "phoenosquirrel" (phoenix + squirrel) (⌐■_■)
-Optionally you use BlazingSquirrel with [PM2](http://pm2.keymetrics.io/), running pm2.sh, so it will restart automatically after failures and system reboot.
+Optionally, use BlazingSquirrel with [PM2](http://pm2.keymetrics.io/), so it will restart automatically after failures and system reboot.
+Just configure your PM2 and run `pm2.sh`.

 ## Using the FreeTDS ODBC driver
 [Go to node-odbc's FreeTDS driver reference](https://github.com/wankdanker/node-odbc#using-the-freetds-odbc-driver)